 Comparable sales at its U.S. home improvement business increased 5 percent.

 Home Depot Inc (HD.N), Lowe's larger rival, on Tuesday reported a better-than-expected 5.1 percent rise in third-quarter same-store sales and said rising home prices was a key growth driver.

 Lowe's shares were up 1.2 percent at $73.75 in premarket trading on Wednesday.
 The stock had risen 1.7 percent on Tuesday after Home Depot's strong results.

 Lowe's net income rose to $736 million, or 80 cents per share, in the quarter from $585 million, or 59 cents per share, a year earlier.

 Net sales rose 5 percent to $14.36 billion.

-Analysts on average had expected earnings of $1.02 per share on revenue of $16.55 billion, according to Thomson Reuters I/B/E/S.
+Analysts on an average were expecting earnings of 78 cents per share on revenue of $14.34 billion, according to Thomson Reuters I/B/E/S.

 However, while Home Depot had said it expects full-year profit and same-store sales to be at the top end of its forecast, Lowe's maintained its profit and same-store sales growth forecasts for the year ending January.